Mark, a math enthusiast, loves writing tutorials for stumped students and those who need to brush up on their math skills.

-A compound shape is a shape that is made up from other simple shapes.
-In this article we will be working out the area of a L shape (made up from 2 rectangles).
+A compound shape is a shape that is made up of other simple shapes.
+In this article, we will be working out the area of an L shape (made up of two rectangles).
 To find the area of a compound shape, follow these simple steps:

 Step 1: Work out the missing lengths around the edge of the compound shape.